 Due to the Chinese translation of the term, many Taiwanese believe that’s actually prepared with seafood.
 This is a misunderstanding that I always warned my students in Taiwan about.
 I told them not to be surprised or disappointed if nothing from the ocean is dished up.

 Of course you can also use fish stock, prawns, mussels and squid, but that’s the expensive type which Spaniards enjoy on special occasions and most Asian tourists end up eating while on vacation.
-Probably because they prefer the “fishy” type and the restaurants encourage them to so as the owners make more money.
+Probably because they prefer the “fishy” type and the restaurants encourage them to do so as the owners make more money.

 Actually, the one that I shared this afternoon is the most authentic paella.
 But there’s another reason why visitors from Formosa will skip it.
 Rabbits are very popular pets on the island and therefore their meat is kind of taboo.
 Sometimes I have compared it to the faux-pas of serving dog or cat to Germans!